GoogleCloudPlatform/magic-modules/README.md

 ## Overview

-Magic Modules is a tool used to autogenerate support in a variety of open source DevOps tools for Google Cloud Platform.
+Magic Modules is a tool used to generate support for Google Cloud Platform in declarative tools.
 [GCP "resource"](https://cloud.google.com/docs/overview/#gcp_resources) definitions are encoded in a shared data file, and that data is used to fill in tool-specific templates across each of the tools Magic Modules generates.